-Neither CAV's nor the City of Melbourne's policies provide timelines or targets for responding to complaints and taking compliance action.
+Neither of CAV's or the City of Melbourne's policies provide timelines or targets for responding to complaints and taking compliance action.
 Delays in dealing with the complaints we made suggest a low prioritisation of investigating reports made by international students residing in insecure housing and dealing with irresponsible or unscrupulous housing providers.